Democrats advance Biden's $1.9 trillion COVID-19 bill in marathon Senate session

 The version passed by the House last Saturday calls for $400 per week in jobless benefits through Aug.
 29, on top of state benefits, to help Americans who have lost jobs amid the economic trauma caused by the coronavirus.

 The compromise would lower that weekly benefit to $300, but extend it through Sept.
 6, according to a Democratic aide.
-The first $10,200 would be tax-free.
+It would waive taxes on the first $10,200 in aid that jobless people received last year.

 The agreement also extends a tax break for businesses for an additional year through 2026.